fopnet/restful-backend/testes/backend-developer/solution/README.md

 * mvn package
 ```

--- 2 two ways to startup app
+-- Ways to startup app

 * 2.1 here is the Heroku documentation reference